tokenami/tokenami/packages/ds/README.md

 css({ '--padding': 'var(--fluid-p_min-max)', '--fluid-p-min': 2, '--fluid-p-max': 4 });
 ```

-You can adjust the breakpoints the fluid spacing tokens apply to by changing the `--padding` property:
+You can adjust the breakpoints the fluid spacings apply to by changing the `--padding` property:

 ```tsx
 css({ '--padding': 'var(--fluid-p_sm-md)' /* ...  */ });